scottwatanuki/landing-page/README.md

 # landing-page
-This is a landing page that I created to apply the HTML and CSS skills that I have acquired thus far.
+This is a landing page that I created to apply the HTML and CSS skills that I have acquired thus far!